hiking90/sublime-rsync-ssh/README.md

             // Servers we want to sync to
             "remotes":
             {
-                // Each folder from the project will be added here "my-project-folder":
-                [
+                "your@my-server.my-domain.tld":
                 {
                     // You can disable any destination by setting this value to 0 "enabled": 1,
                     // Stuff we do not want rsync to copy, but just for this destination "excludes":
                     [
                     ],
                     // ssh options
-                        "remote_host": "my-server.my-domain.tld",
-                        "remote_path": "/home/you/Projects/my-project",
                     "remote_port": 22,
-                        "remote_user": "you",
                     // Run commands before and after rsync "remote_pre_command": "",
                     "remote_post_command": ""
+                    "folders": {
+                        "my-project-folder": "/home/you/Projects/my-subfolder-target",
+                        "my-project2-folder/subfolder": "/home/you/Projects/my-subfolder-target"
                     }
-                ],
-                // Syncing a single subfolder is also supported "my-project-folder/subfolder":
-                [
-                    {
-                        // You can disable any destination by setting this value to 0 "enabled": 0,
-                        // Stuff we do not want rsync to copy, but just for this destination "excludes":
-                        [
-                        ],
-                        // ssh options
-                        "remote_host": "my-server.my-domain.tld",
-                        "remote_path": "/home/you/Projects/my-subfolder-target",
-                        "remote_port": 22,
-                        "remote_user": "you",
-                        // Run commands before and after rsync "remote_pre_command": "",
-                        "remote_post_command": ""
                 }
-                ]
             }
         }
     }